mandatoryprogrammer/NorthKoreaDNSLeak/README.md

 ![North Korean Flag](https://i.imgur.com/o3mHZ9h.png)
 # North Korea .kp TLD Zone Data
 On Sept 19, 2016 at approximately 10:00PM (PDT), one of North Korea's top level nameservers was accidentally configured to allow global DNS zone transfers.
 This allows anyone who performs an `AXFR` (zone transfer) request to the country's `ns2.kptc.kp` nameserver to get a copy of the nation's top level DNS data.
-This was detected by the [TL;DR Project](https://github.com/mandatoryprogrammer/TLDR) - an effort to attempt zone transfers against all top level domain (TLD) nameservers every two hours and keep a running Github repo with the resulting data.
+This was detected by the [TLDR Project](https://github.com/mandatoryprogrammer/TLDR) - an effort to attempt zone transfers against all top level domain (TLD) nameservers every two hours and keep a running Github repo with the resulting data.
 This data gives us a better picture of North Korea's domains and top level DNS.

 [Click here for the commit showing this incident.](https://github.com/mandatoryprogrammer/TLDR/blob/132016acc6aa8478bd050deb798178f8d5c630f8/archives/kp/ns2.kptc.kp.zone)